-Canada is looking for more educated people to call it their home.
-With the right experience of education, work experience, and knowledge of English or French, among other factors, you may be eligible to apple for the Federal Skilled Worker (FSW) program.
+With the right educational background, work experience, knowledge of English or French and other additional skills, you may be eligible to apply for the Federal Skilled Worker (FSW) program.

-The FSW, the main economic immigration program of Canada apart from the PNP, allows you to stay and work in the country, as a permanent resident, without the need for a work permit.
+The FSWP is the main economic immigration program of Canada apart from the PNP, which allows you to stay and work in the country, as a permanent resident, without the need for a work permit.

 - Skill Type 0: Managerial jobs